The 5 Best POS Systems for Restaurants in 2024

 Solution typePrice

-Point of Sale Plan (includes custom hardware options) $69/month
+Point of Sale (includes custom hardware options) $69/month

-Build Your Own Plan (includes custom hardware options) Custom
+Build Your Own (includes custom hardware options) Custom pricing

-One thing we don’t like, however, is that all of Toast’s marketing and advanced profit and inventory management tools come as add-ons, meaning you’ll have to pay extra for them.
+One thing we don’t like, however, is that a lot of Toast’s marketing and advanced profit and inventory management tools come as add-ons, meaning you’ll have to pay extra for them.
 How much exactly isn’t something Toast advertises, which does raise some eyebrows.
+This isn’t the case for most rivals, including Lightspeed and Clover.

 At its most basic, Toast’s POS system comes with table and order management features and reporting tools.